 Setting the expectation for your solar power installation is critical when purchasing solar.
 When people first look into solar, they often aren’t aware of the process and its timeline.
 The impact of waiting longer, however, will cut into your ability to save with solar.

 Going Solar in Utah: What You Need Before Your Residential Solar Install

-When you get a quote, the solar company estimates the size of the system your home requires; the size of the system will vary a little bit depending on the quality of the panels you’re considering.
+When you get a quote, the solar company estimates the size of the system your home requires.
+The size of the system will vary a little bit depending on the quality of the panels you’re considering.

-After gathering needed information they will set a time for their solar consultant to come to your home.
-In this meeting they will be informing you about their company and your proposal details.
+After gathering needed information they will set a time for your appointment.
+In this meeting, they will inform you about their company and your proposal details.